Identifying is all about recognising the need for information.

 Once you fully understand your assignment brief you can identify what you do and don't already know and, therefore, what you need to find out.

-Just as important as understanding your assignment brief is understanding the specialist terminology used in libraries and assignment research: click on the pdf link below to familiarise yourself with some of the most commonly used words and phrases.
+Just as important as understanding your assignment brief is understanding the specialist terminology used in libraries and assignment research: click here to familiarise yourself with some of the most commonly used words and phrases.

 One of the terms listed in the glossary is 'peer review'.
 For a more in-depth explanation of peer review and why it's important watch this video by North Carolina State University Libraries called Peer Review in Three Minutes.